IdoZilberberg/pp-dlp-scanner/README.md

 # Testing
 Multiple tests using `mocha` and `chai` give some degree of assurance to algo correctness.
 These are not exhaustive tests of course.

+# Dev notes
+- I decided to write it in Node.js + Typescript.
+Node.js is for rapid development as this is the server side technology I've been using lately.
+Typescript is to show some Object Oriented approach especially on the Scanner service side - users can implement the Detector interface to detect new types of data.